×

 At Sweeten, our goal is to educate homeowners on the many moving parts of renovating.
 We share the most common renovation delays that can impact project timelines.
 While each delay may not be able to be avoided, we offer insight for clarity and tips on how to alleviate its negative impact.
 Smart prep and setting realistic expectations will help get you to the finish line.

-Renovation Delays 1: Building approval and requirements
+Renovation Delays 1: Building Approval and Requirements

 Alteration Requirement tips